-My ex and I met to discuss our mediation topics last night.
+My ex and I met to discuss our family mediation topics last night.

 I deliberately chose a public place because I thought that he would be less likely to kick off in public.
 I also wanted neutral territory.
 I didn’t want him coming to my flat because my flat is my haven of tranquillity.
 Similarly, I didn’t want to go to his house because I think it would be uncomfortable.
 My parents babysat for an hour or so.